AhmedFatir/ELK-Stack/README.md

 # ELK-Stack

 ## Project Overview
-Elasticsearch, Logstash, and Kibana using Docker.
+Log Management Elasticsearch, Logstash, and Kibana using Docker.
+## For the full explanation of the project, you can check out my [Medium blog](https://medium.com/@afatir.ahmedfatir/elk-stack-deep-dive-complete-guide-using-docker-fbf31aa842a6) for the complete details.

 ## Key Features
 ### Elasticsearch
 This is the core of the stack, acting as a distributed, RESTful search and analytics engine capable of storing and searching large amounts of data rapidly.
 It functions like a high-powered database specifically tailored for search and analytics, enabling users to query logs in milliseconds and facilitating immediate identification of issues and trends.